dkomics/ilri-africa-cdc-training/bacteria-whole-genome-sequencing.md

 ### Preparation

 #### ***Log into the HPC***
-From the terminal (or equvalent tool) of your local computer, you can log into the HPC using the folowing command line, followed by pressing <ENTER>.
+From the terminal (or equvalent tool) of your local computer, you can log into the HPC using the following command line, followed by pressing <ENTER>.
 You will be promted to type-in your password (the password will not be visible as you type it; just have faith).
-On a Linux system, you can use the `Ctrl-Alt-T` 7keyboard shortcut to open a terminal.
+On a Linux system, you can use the `Ctrl-Alt-T` keyboard shortcut to open a terminal.
 ```
 ssh <user_name>@hpc.ilri.cgiar.org
 ```